 Also, set yourself up where you get some natural light.
 It helps you keep track of the day, and one of our staff says it helps them feel less isolated.
 If you have fresh air and see the world moving about outside, it feels less like you’re sitting in solitary detention.
 Plants are also great for this – introducing greenery and/or flowers into your space brings a sense of vibrancy and life to your surroundings.

 You’ve heard it time and time again: don’t bring your work home with you.
 It makes sense!
 But when you have to work from home, one of the most important things you can do is to set some strong boundaries.

-Tell your housemates/family when you’re working, and at what times it might be okay to distract you.
+Tell your housemates/family when you’re working, and at what times it might be okay to distract/approach you.
 If you know you’re due for a business call, perhaps put a sign on your door to warn the other members of your household.
-Teach them that they can’t come and bother you all day just because you’re physically there with them.
+Just because you’re physically home with them doesn’t mean that they can or should come and bother you all day.

 Try to discipline yourself, too.
 When you’re working at home and have 24/7 access to your emails, work files, task list, and more, it can be hard to break away.
 It’s a slippery slope – ‘just 5 more minutes’ can easily turn into another hour or two of staring at the screen.
 Don’t let your work take over!
 If you think you might struggle with this, try setting alarms for yourself or bring in an accountability partner.
 Ask a friend/coworker/family member to come fish you out of your work hole if you’ve not surfaced by a set time.

 Routines & Schedules